-This example generates a URL to an Axiom Intelligence report within the Axiom file system.
+This example generates a URL to a visualization report within the Axiom file system.
 You could use this URL in a Hyperlink component within an Axiom form or a web report.
 You could also use the function to supply a URL to the HREF content tag for a Formatted Grid component.